Anshcodee/Anshcodee/README.md

 ## Hi there 👋, Anshuman here!

-- 🌱 I’m currently learning Java, Spring Boot and DSA
+- 🌱 I’m currently learning Power BI, Python and MySQL
-- 🔭 I’m currently working on Backend projects with Spring Boot
+- 🔭 I’m also working on Backend projects with Spring Boot

 - 📫 How to reach me:
   LinkedIn: [...](https://www.linkedin.com/in/anshuman-singh-a13566261/)
 <!--
 **Anshcodee/Anshcodee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+(Previously: - 🌱 I’m currently learning Java, Spring Boot and DSA) Here are some ideas to get you started:

 - 🔭 I’m currently working on ...